-- This period consists of three years of supervised and accredited training in Rheumatology.
-The three-year training programme comprises two years of core training in Rheumatology as described below (with a minimum of 12 months of core training to be undertaken in training units that have been formally accredited by the College) plus one year of training in any of the following: - 1.1 The same specialty which may be accredited for a maximum of 12 months, AND/OR - 1.2 A broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, which may be accredited for a maximum of 12 months.
-AND/OR - 1.3 Overseas training in Rheumatology which may be accredited for a maximum of six months, with prior approval by the specialty board, - 2 To ensure the acquisition of a broad-based physician training for all Higher Physician Trainees undergoing Rheumatology training, the College requires that all registered Higher Physician Trainees undergo dual training in a broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, together with training in Rheumatology.
-Fellows who have been trained in Rheumatology without a broad-based specialty will not be accepted as Trainer in any specialty in the future. - 3 The structures of dual training programmes approved by the College include the following and Trainees must clearly indicate the programme chosen at the time of application to be registered as Higher Physician Trainee of the College: - 3.1 Concurrent training: A minimum of four years of supervised training is required.
-The training programme comprises 24 months (cumulative) of
+- 1 This period consists of three years of supervised and accredited training in Rheumatology.
+The three-year training programme comprises two years of core training in Rheumatology as described below (with a minimum of 12 months of core training to be undertaken in training units that have been formally accredited by the College) plus one year of training in any of the following: - 1.1 The same specialty which may be accredited for a maximum of 12 months, AND/OR - 1.2 A broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, which may be accredited for a maximum of 12 months, AND/OR - 1.3 Overseas training in Rheumatology which may be accredited for a maximum of 12 months, with prior approval by the specialty board, - 1.4 During the two-year training period, exposure to the following areas can be accredited up to a maximum of 3 months with prior approval by the specialty board - i.

-- core training in a broad-based specialty and 24 months (cumulative) of core training in Rheumatology. - 3.2 Sequential training: A minimum of five years of supervised training is required.
-The training programme comprises 36 months training in either Rheumatology or the broad-based specialty followed by 24 months of core training in remaining specialty. - 4 The trainee should rotate between a minimum of two training units or hospitals and must spend not less than three months in either unit or hospital to ensure adequate scope of exposure to a wide spectrum of rheumatological diseases.
-The training units or hospitals should be complementary in the provision of various aspects of training. - 5 During the two-year training period, exposure to the following areas can be accredited up to a maximum of 3 months. - i.
 Laboratory medicine particularly Immunology - ii.
-Related specialty in Internal Medicine except AIM, Geriatrics, Medical Oncology, Palliative Medicine, Endocrinology, Diabetes & Metabolism - iii.
-Orthopaedic surgery - iv.
-Radiology - v.
-Nuclear medicine - vi.
+One of the Rheumatology related specialties (Immunology & Allergy, Infectious disease, Genetics and genomics, Orthopaedic surgery) - iii.
+Radiology - iv.
+Nuclear medicine - v.
 Epidemiological surveys - vii.
-Clinical or basic research relevant to Rheumatology
+Clinical or basic research relevant to Rheumatology - 2 To ensure the acquisition of a broad-based physician training for all Higher Physician Trainees undergoing Rheumatology training, the College requires that all registered Higher Physician Trainees undergo dual training in a broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine, together with training in Rheumatology.
+Fellows who have been trained in Rheumatology without a broad-based specialty will not be accepted as Trainer in any specialty in the future.

+- 3 The structures of dual training programmes approved by the College include the following and Trainees must clearly indicate the programme chosen at the time of application to be registered as Higher Physician Trainee of the College: - 3.1 Concurrent training: A minimum of four years of supervised training is required.
+The training programme comprises 24 months (cumulative) of core training in a broad-based specialty and 24 months (cumulative) of core training in Rheumatology. - 3.2 Sequential training: A minimum of five years of supervised training is required.
+The training programme comprises 36 months of training in either Rheumatology or the broad-based specialty followed by 24 months of core training in the remaining specialty. - 4.
+The trainee should rotate between a minimum of two training units or hospitals and must spend not less than three months in either unit or hospital to ensure an adequate scope of exposure to a wide spectrum of rheumatological diseases.
+The training units or hospitals should be complementary in the provision of various aspects of training.